Iran pulls UN nuke cameras in possible 'fatal blow' to deal

 ”When we lose this, then it’s anybody’s guess,” he added.

-“We hope that they come to their senses and respond to Iran’s cooperation with cooperation,” Behrouz Kamalvandi, an Iranian nuclear program spokesman, said Wednesday of the IAEA officials.
-“It is not acceptable that they show inappropriate behavior while Iran continues to cooperate.”
+“It is not acceptable that they show inappropriate behavior while Iran continues to cooperate,” Behrouz Kamalvandi, an Iranian nuclear program spokesman, said Wednesday of the IAEA officials.

 Iran’s hard-line President Ebrahim Raisi struck a much more combative tone Thursday while visiting the central city of Shahr-e Kord.